FDA Orders An Unprecedented Recall After Kratom Company Ignored Its Requests

 A website associated with Triangle Pharmanaturals is no longer online; neither is its Facebook page.
 According to Nevada public records, the company is a limited liability company that filed its articles of organization on April 4, 2017.

-The FDA says six samples of the company's kratom products tested positive for salmonella, including two samples that were sold at a store called Torched Illusions in Tigard, Ore, and were collected by the Oregon Public Health Division.
+The FDA says six samples of the company's kratom products tested positive for salmonella, including two samples that were sold at a store called Torched Illusions in Tigard, Ore., and were collected by the Oregon Public Health Division.

 It's only the third time the FDA has invoked its mandatory recall authority — but the agency says it's the first time it has had to order a mandatory recall because a company chose not to follow its order of a voluntary recall.